thriveweb/great-start-elc/content/defaultPages/parents-policies.md

       practices.
 We ensure there are appropriate governance arrangements in place at all times to manage foreseeable and long-term risks associated with centres.

-      #### The following provide a summary of the organisational stakeholders:

-      ###### Approved Provider - Great Start Early Learning Centres Pty Ltd ATF
-      Great Start Unit Trust

-      Great Start Early Learning Centres is a privately owned and operated organisation.
-The Approved Provider has a range of responsibilities prescribed in the Education and Care Services National Law and Regulations, including keeping accurate records and retaining them for specified timeframes.
-Our approved Provider is also responsible for:

-      * ensuring the financial viability of the service;

-      * overseeing control and accountability systems; and

-      * supporting the Nominated Supervisor / Responsible Person in their role and providing resources as appropriate for the effective running of the service.

-      ###### Centre Director – Nominated Supervisor (Responsible Person Present)
-      and Head Educational Leader:

-      The Centre Director will work directly with the educators and families ensuring quality education and care is being provided.
-The Centre Director is also available at all times to the families in our service for both formal and informal discussions on the centre’s operations and their children.
-Due to the experience and knowledge held by the Centre Director they also are the Head Educational Leader.

-      ###### Responsible Persons:

-      Educators appointed to this role and are fit and proper to hold a position of responsible person in the absence of the nominated supervisor.
-The responsible person will be made know by the notice in the foyer of the centre.

-      ###### Educational Leaders:

-      Within the service we have a committee of Educational Leaders.
-The Educational Leaders are room leaders within the service where they supervise and direct and engage both team members and children in relation to the educational programs and care routines.

-      ###### Team Members:

-      Other team members include Assistant Centre Director, Kindergarten Teachers, Qualified Educators, Assistant Educators, Cooks, Cleaners and Maintenance staff.

-      ###### Parent Consultative Group:

-      The parent consultative group are parent volunteer’s whose children attend the service.
-The parent consultative group provide the service access to a group of key stakeholders to seek their opinion in relation to specific operational matters.

-      Each educator, committee member, educator, volunteer and student at the service uphold the core ethical conduct principles to positively promote interactions within the centre and the local community.
-    title: "NQS 7.\_Leadership and service management"
-  - content: >-
-      #### Australian Children’s Education & Care Quality Authority (ACECQA)

-      Their primary role is to guide the administration of the National Quality Framework to ensure consistent implementation across all states and territories.
-The National Quality Framework creates a jointly governed uniform national system aimed at improving quality of education and care services.

-      #### Department of Education and Training (DET)

-      The Department provides services to children and young people both directly through government schools and indirectly through regulation and funding of early childhood services and non-government schools.
-The Department has four main responsibilities:

-      * provide policy advice to our Ministers about education, early childhood development and children's services in general

-      * implement Victorian Government policy on early childhood services

-      * implement Victorian Government policy on school education for all school age students

-      * manage and drive continuous improvement in the delivery of primary and secondary education in Victorian government schools.

       For further information please see our Governance of Service, Management